 - Anger.
 Infidelity turns everyone’s life upside down.
 Your son or daughter has every right to be angry.
 However, they need to understand other than brief bouts of anger, the expression of anger will hurt them and everyone around them.
 Do your best to validate your child’s feelings, while at the same time insisting that they be expressed in a non-angry or violent way.
 If need be, find a caring and skilled parenting coach.

 - Resentment.
-It is normal when we are victimized by someone else’s bad behavior to feel resentful.
+It is normal we are victimized by someone else’s bad behavior to feel resentful.
 Allowing your child to be resentful is a reasonable approach.
-If you follow the guidelines in this article, together with other helpful information that you get from informed professionals, it is highly probable that over time your child’s resentment will lift.
+If you follow the guidelines in this article, together with other helpful information that you get from informed professionals, over time your child’s resentment will probably lift.

 - Fear.
-One of the best ways to reduce fear is to allow your children to share with you what it is they are concerned about.
+One of the best ways to reduce fear is to allow your children to share with you what they are concerned about.
 Your child may be worried that one of their parents will leave the family, they will lose their home, they may have to change schools, and they may lose friends and grandparents, etc. All of these fears and more are completely understandable and given the situation reasonable.
-Talk to your children, be open with them, and give them honest information that is age appropriate.
+Talk to your children, be open with them, and give them honest, age-appropriate information.
 If they ask you a question about something you don’t know the answer to, tell them that you don’t know.
 If they catch you misleading them, regardless of your good intentions, you will lose their trust and your ability to help them with their worries and fears in the future.
 As already mentioned many times, when you follow the advice in this article together with the advice of other informed professionals, you can significantly minimize many of the psychological effects of adultery on children.